Textualize/textual/docs/how-to/package-an-application.md

 ## Example repositories

-To illustrate the results of following the above guidelines, while also making a repository for the calculator example, we have a pair of repositories you can read through:
+To illustrate the results of following the above guidelines while also making a repository for the calculator example, we have a pair of repositories you can read through:

 - [`textual-calculator-hatch`](https://github.com/Textualize/textual-calculator-hatch)
 - [`textual-calculator-poetry`](https://github.com/Textualize/textual-calculator-poetry)